Posts tagged with brie

 21 December 2010 - How to make brie cheese at home

 Recently we’ve been making a fair bit of brie cheese.
 We’ve been using the Cleopatra’s raw cow’s milk (including the cream on top!).
 4L makes 3 good size brie cheese wheels.
-We simply heat the milk up to 32°C in a big sterilised pot, add in a mesophilic starter (the culture), the penicillum candidum (this is the white mould that grows on the outside) and the rennet, stirring in an 8 shape for around 2 minutes.
-Then we leave it, off the heat, for around 45 minutes.
+We simply heat the milk up to 32°C in a big sterilised pot, add in a mesophilic starter (the culture – a couple of grains), the penicillum candidum (this is the white mould that grows on the outside – a couple of grains) and the rennet (1/4 teaspoon mixed in just less than 1 tablespoon water), stirring in an 8 shape for around 2 minutes.
+Then we leave it, off the heat, for around 45 minutes. (note: please check the amounts you should use on the specific rennet, starter and penicillum you buy).

-When we have returned to the pot the milk has set so we cut it with a knife in to cubes which are then ladled in to our cheese moulds (basically food grade plastic tubes with holes in them).
-We put the moulds on top of upside down plates, in a tray so that the whey can drip out of the holes and … Read the rest
+When we have returned to the pot the milk has set so we cut it with a knife in to cubes which are then ladled in … Read the rest